Online Engineering Programs Home

 • Expected Time to Completion: Two years

-The master of science in software engineering degree available at West Virginia University is offered through distance-based education and is 33 credits in all.
-Students can complete a graduate certificate first, if they want to, before finishing their full master's degree.
-Courses for either program are offered once a week, live, using the school's eCampus platform.
-Students can also choose a thesis option, which only requires 30 credits to complete their master's degree.
+The master of science in software engineering degree available at West Virginia University is offered through distance-based education and is 30 credits in all.
+Courses in this program are hosted online through Coursera’s learning platform.

 To get accepted into the program, applicants must have a bachelor’s degree in computer science, software engineering, computer engineering, or a closely related major, a minimum GPA of 3.0, official transcripts, a current resume, and proof of English language proficiency for international students, among others.